Governance

 • Ensure Health & Safety are considered in all planning and work activities.

-• Include the company’s employees in the decision-making process though regular communication, consultation, and training.
+• Include the company’s employees in the decision-making process through regular communication, consultation, and training.

 • Ensure a minimal environmental footprint in all activities.